 Principles of prognostic (cohort), etiologic (case-control) and diagnostic (cross-sectional) research will be explained with a focus on study object, data collection (design methods) and data analysis.
 In addition, more recent design types will be presented as case-cohort, case-cross-over studies.
 The participants will be able to select the best research design taking into account the specific context (domain) and the specific research question (etiognostic, diagnostic, prognostic).

 Methods of data analysis/biostatistics – Prof. S. Abrams

-Students will also be introduced to longitudinal data analysis.
+Students will also be introduced to longitudinal data analysis and missing data techniques.

-Qualitative study design – Prof. H. Bastiaens, Prof. S. Anthierens, PhD.
-G. Tsakitzidis & Prof. dr. Paul Van Royen
+Qualitative study design – Prof. dr. H. Bastiaens, Prof. dr. S. Anthierens and QUALUA-team

 Systematic reviews and Meta-analysis – PhD.
 N. Pauwels & PhD.
 E. Deschepper